catohaste/neighbourhood-streak/README.md

 We model a ring of cells around the circumference of the embryo, in a region called the marginal zone which has been shown to be key for streak formation.
 Each cell has a defined concentration of streak-inducer and -inhibitor.

-Both models involve cells balancing their concentrations of incuder and inhibitor and the key assumptions are that
+Both models involve cells balancing their concentrations of inducer and inhibitor and the key differences for models A and B are that
 <ol type="A">
   <li>cells assess their values of inducer/inhibitor autonomously without reference to their neighbours,</li>
   <li>cells compare their own values of inducer/inhibitor with those of their neighbours.</li>